Convergence Rates in Uniform Ergodicity by Hitting Times and $L^2$-exponential Convergence Rates

-We say $Y$ is a time-changed $\alpha$-stable process, which remains recurrent.
-By \cite[Section 1.2]{CW14}, $Y$ is a symmetric strong Markov process with the measure $\pi(\d x)=a(x)^{-1}\d x$; so that $Y$ is ergodic whenever $\pi$ is finite.
-To distinguish $X$ from $Y$, we write $\Box^X$ (resp. $\Box^Y$) as the quantity $\Box$ of $X$ (resp. $Y$).
+We say $Y$ is a time-changed $\alpha$-stable process, which remains recurrent (cf. \cite[Theorem 5.2.5]{CM12}).
+By \cite{CW14}, $Y$ is a symmetric strong Markov process with the reversible measure $\pi(\d x)=a(x)^{-1}\d x$, and the associated regular Dirichlet form $({D},\mathscr{D})$ is given by